 - Timing is everything!
 Try to schedule your shoot at a realistic time for the ages and moods of everyone in your family, NOT according to what will work for a sunset, a special event, or a photo concept.
 I promise the photo concept will fall flat if everyone is in a terrible mood.
 When my kids were little, I always made sure to shoot AFTER nap time, and never around a time when they would be hungry or getting tired.
 There’s nothing worse than paying for time with an amazing photographer…who is capturing images of your cranky child.

 - Bribery is acceptable.
 It’s ok to give your kid a cookie before a photo shoot.
 Or a new little toy, or promise the iPad for after.
 I draw the line at soda, but you get the idea.

 - Coordinate your outfits!
-Coordination can mean totally matching (like our Xmas jammies pictured here), or it can mean that you choose items that are all within a certain color story (Example: creams, reds, and black).
+Coordination can mean totally matching, or it can mean that you choose items that are all within a certain color story (For example creams, reds, and black).
 Another idea I love is everyone in the same print style but different versions– like a stripe!
 Try to stray away from big logos or anything that “dates” the photo.
-If you’re putting a lot of effort in to one shoot, you want the images to feel timeless and be beautiful to look at for years to come.
+If you’re putting a lot of effort into one shoot, you want the images to feel timeless and beautiful to look at for years to come.

 - Music helps.
-If my kids (or myself) are veering in to cranky territory, I find it works really well to put a fun music playlist on my phone and crank up the volume.
+If my kids (or myself) are veering into a cranky territory, I find it works really well to put a fun music playlist on my phone and crank up the volume.
 It makes everyone loosen up and move more freely– and I usually have a big ‘ole smile on my face watching my kiddos dance around.

-I hope these tips are helpful to you, and please share if you have any great ones to add for the community!!
+I hope these tips are helpful to you, and please share if you have any great ones to add to the community!!